Sonna Puriyathu: Marketing

 Posters where Shiva mocking James Bond, Titanic, Harry Potter were released in 2012.

 Release

 The satellite rights of the film were secured by Kalaignar TV.
 The film's distribution rights were initially purchased by Studio Green, but later acquired by Sri Thenandal Films.
+Its available to watch on Amazon Prime Video app.

 Reception

 Sonna Puriyathu received mixed reviews from critics.
 The New Indian Express said, "Mildly amusing and a promising work by a debutant, Sonna Puriyathu could have done with more punch in its screenplay".
 The Hindu showered accolades on the movie with the editor Sudhish Kamath giving the movie a 7/10 in his Twitter account and called everything is right about the movie, citing that "A breezy anti-romance comedy that works as a Tamizh Padam spin off with enough laughs to merit a watch.".

 Indiaglitz.Com rated 2.75/5 and gives a verdict that "One word – Shiva, he rocks, sizzles throughout his screen presence with a volley of one liner and gimmicks.
 The Times of India gave 3 stars for this movie.